Fouzan405/AI-Waste-Segregation-Assistant/README.md

 The project promotes responsible waste management by helping users make better decisions about waste segregation, disposal, and reuse.

 🤖 How It Works

 User

   ↓

 Enters waste item

   ↓

 Python Program

   ↓

 Gemini AI API

   ↓

 AI analyzes the waste

   ↓

 Waste Category

 Disposal Method

 Preparation

 Reuse Idea

 Eco-friendly Tip

   ↓

 Results displayed to user

+🛠️ Technologies Used

+Python – Main programming language

+Gemini API – AI model used for waste analysis and recommendations

+Google GenAI Python SDK – Used to communicate with the Gemini API

+Prompt Engineering – Used to guide the AI response